xissburg/edyn/docs/Design.md

 Of special consideration are components that have `entt::entity`s in them, such as the `edyn::contact_manifold`.
 These `entt::entity`s must be mapped from _remote_ to _local_ before being imported.
 Static reflection provided by `entt::meta` is used to iterate over the members of the component and finding which ones contain `entt::entity` values and these are then mapped into local space using the entity map.

-If the island worker creates a new entity (e.g. when a new contact point is created), it won't yet have an entity mapping for it, since there's no corresponding entity in the main registry yet.
-It will be added to the current set of registry operations as a created entity and when received on the coordinator, a new entity will be instantiated and a mapping will be created.
-The worker needs to know into which remote entity its local entity was mapped, so that it can make the connection later when the coordinator sends an operation containing that entity.
+If the worker creates a new entity (e.g. when a new contact point is created), it won't yet have an entity mapping for it, since there's no corresponding entity in the main registry yet.
+It will be added to the current set of registry operations as a created entity and when received on the main thread, a new entity will be instantiated and a mapping will be created.
+The worker needs to know into which remote entity its local entity was mapped, so that it can make the connection later when the main thread sends an operation containing that entity.
 The entity mapping is added to the current set of registry operations and sent to the worker later, which when executed, will add the mapping to the worker's entity map.

-### Timing Concerns

-Running the simulation in parallel means that the state of entities in the main registry will not be at the same point in time.
-However, all entities in one island are synchronized at the same point in time, which is given away by the `edyn::island__worker_timestamp` of an island.
-Then, for presentation the state must be interpolated/extrapolated according to the time in that island.
-That is done internally using `edyn::present_position` and `edyn::present_orientation` which are updated in every `edyn::update` and those should be used for presentation instead of `edyn::position` or `edyn::orientation`.

-When merging the registries of multiple `edyn::island_worker`s onto the main registry their timestamp might differ slightly.
-This might lead to broad-phase pairs not initiating at the exact right time, which means that when islands are merged together, the entities could be at a different point in time.
-This difference should be no more than 1 step in general, thus it's not of great concern.

-### Parallel Sub-steps

-Splitting the simulation into islands is not enough to maximize resource utilization in certain cases, such as a big pyramid of boxes, which is a single island and would be run in a single island worker, thus turning it into a single-threaded solution.
-It is advantageous to further split the island step into sub-steps which can run in parallel, one of which is collision detection, which can be fully parallelized using a `edyn::parallel_for_async`.
-The island worker keeps an internal state to mark the progress of a single simulation step and the island worker job is passed as a completion job to the `edyn::parallel_for_async` so when the parallel for is completed, the island worker is scheduled to run again and it can continue the simulation step where it was left at.
+## Parallelizing constraint solver iterations

-The constraint solver iterations are also rather expensive in this case, though more difficult to parallelize since there's a dependency among some of the constraints.
+The constraint solver iterations are rather expensive and more difficult to parallelize since there's a dependency among some of the constraints.
 For example, in a chain of rigid bodies connected by a simple joint such as `A-(α)-B-(β)-C`, the constraints `α` and `β` cannot be solved in parallel because both depend on body `B`.
 However, in a chain such as `A-(α)-B-(β)-C-(γ)-D`, the constraints `α` and `γ` can be solved in parallel because they don't have any rigid body in common, and then constraint `β` can be solved in a subsequent step (this is in one iteration of the solver, where 10 iterations is the default).
 That means the constraint graph, where each rigid body is a node and each constraint is an edge connecting two rigid bodies, can be split into a number of connected subsets which can be solved in parallel and the remaining constraints that connect bodies in different subsets can be solved afterwards.
 The picture below illustrates the concept:

 ![ConstraintGraphPartition](https://xissburg.com/images/ConstraintGraphPartition.svg)

 The constraints contained within the subsets A and B (i.e. constraints connecting two nodes that are both in the same subset, blue edges) can be solved as a group in two separate threads (that is one iteration).
 Later, the constraints in the _seam_ that connect A and B together (i.e. constraints connecting two nodes that lie in different subsets, red edges) can be solved once the jobs that solve A and B are completed.
 The process is then repeated for each solver iteration.

-### Sleeping

-Another function of islands is to allow entities to _sleep_ when they're inactive (not moving, or barely moving).
-As stated before, an island is a set of entities where the motion of one can immediately affect all others, thus when none of these entities are moving, nothing is going to move, so it's wasteful to do motion integration and constraint resolution for an island in this state.
-In that case the island is put to sleep by assigning a `edyn::sleeping_tag` to all entities in the island.
-The `edyn::island_worker` stops rescheduling itself when it is set to sleep.
-It must be waken up by the coordinator when needed, such as in case of termination or when something changes in that island.

 ## Parallel-for